-Because the measles, mumps, and rubella viruses in the MMR vaccine are weak versions of the disease viruses, they may cause a very mild case of the disease they were designed to prevent.
+Because the measles, mumps, and rubella viruses in the MMR vaccine are weak versions of the disease viruses, they may cause very mild symptoms of the disease they were designed to prevent.

 What if someone who is pregnant inadvertently got the MMR vaccine?